jblocher/mgt6534/README.md

 ## Mod 2, 2023 (Fall)

-This repo is a fork of the AI Summer repo, put on by the Data Science Institute in May 2023.
+This repo draws strongly on Week 2 of AI Summer, put on by the Data Science Institute in May 2023.
+I've kept similar naming conventions so you can see what part of that course we duplicate.

 The original authors were Vanderbilt Data Science Institute data scientists:
 * Dr. Jesse Spencer-Smith, Chief Data Scientist